-- 8. Turn water pump switch off. - 9.
+- 8. Turn the Water Pump switch off. - 9.
 Turn the Winterization Valve 2 to "Normal".
 This will stop the flow from the antifreeze siphon tube and revert the tank line flow to the pump. - 10.
 Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects and debris when not in use.